Abortion is the murder, the sacrifice, of tiny neighbors who have not yet been born. This is the definition. This great atrocity must be abolished.

 - All people know that they are guilty of sinning against their Creator.

 - Yet they choose to turn away from the truth they know, for fear that their deeds be exposed to the light.

 - Atheism is completely absurd – if it is true, it doesn’t matter whether it is true

 Why Do You Argue from the Bible/Using Religious Terminology?

-1) Correct.
-That’s far better than “I don’t like it, therefore I oppose it”, which is what an atheist/agnostic moral view amounts to.
+All of that is far better than “I don’t like it, therefore I oppose it”, which is what an atheist/agnostic moral view amounts to.

 You’re Forcing Women to Be in Agony for 9 Months!